Online Learning Strategies

 - Getting Started on Brightspace

 - Navigating a course on Brightspace

 If your instructor will be using Brightspace’s Online Rooms feature, the CITL has these helpful guides:

 - Using Online Rooms in Brightspace

 - Using a Breakout Room in Online Rooms in Brightspace

-If your instructor is posting recorded lectures for you to review, make the most of these sessions by using the ASC's strategies on Video & Recorded Sessions.
+If your instructor is posting recorded lectures for you to review, make the most of these sessions by using the ASC's strategies for learning from videos and recorded lectures.

-If your instructor will be using discussion board forums, the CITL has tips on how to access and use discussion boards:
+If your instructor will be using discussion board forums, the CITL has tips on how to access and use Brightspace's discussion tool:

 Get Help Early & Often